Koszul self duality of manifolds: Parametrized spectra

 \begin{dfn} Suppose we have a parametrized spectrum $p$ over $X$ and a parametrized spectrum $q$ over $X \times X$, and $A \subset X$.
 For $x\in X$, let $q^x$ denote the restriction $q|_{\{x\} \times X}$; we define parametrized spectra over $X$ in terms of their fibers:

 \end{dfn} In the case $A$ is empty, we leave it off the notation.
-If the domain is $\Sigma^\infty_X X$, we denote this by $\Gamma^A$(-).
+If the domain is $\Sigma^\infty_X X$, we denote this by $\Gamma^A(-)$ and distinguish it from Definition \ref{dfn:relativesections} based on whether the parametrized spectrum is over $X$ or $X \times X$.

 \begin{remark} In comparison to the category of Borel $G$-spectra, parametrized spectra over $X \times X$ play the role of spectra with a two sided action of $G$.
 The fact that the ``parametrized maps of parametrized spectra'' construction above leaves us with a parametrized spectrum over $X$ corresponds to the fact that spectrum of equivariant maps into or out of a two sided $G$-spectrum still forms a $G$-spectrum.
 If one was to do substantial homotopy theory with this construction, it would be helpful to also consider the slices $X \times \{x\}$.
-Passing back and forth between spectra over $\{x\} \times X$ and spectra over $X \times \{x\}$ is analogous to passing between $G$-spectra and $G^\mathrm{op}$-spectra. \end{remark} There are several notions of cofibrancy in parametrized spectra.
-An intermediate notion is that of a level-f-cofibrant parametrized spectrum.
-An ex-space is f-cofibrant if the distinguished section is an NDR such that the deformation retraction respects the fibers, and a parametrized spectrum is level-f-cofibrant if each of its ex-spaces is f-cofibrant.
+Passing back and forth between spectra over $\{x\} \times X$ and spectra over $X \times \{x\}$ is analogous to passing between $G$-spectra and $G^\mathrm{op}$-spectra. \end{remark} An ex-space is f-cofibrant if the distinguished section is an NDR (neighborhood deformation retract) such that the deformation retraction respects the fibers, and a parametrized spectrum is level-f-cofibrant if each of its ex-spaces is f-cofibrant.

 \begin{lem} Given a map $E \rightarrow X \times X$, the parametrized spectrum $\Gamma^A(\Sigma^\infty_{X \times X} E)$ is level-f-cofibrant. \end{lem}